foreverbell/ray-tracer/README.md

 # Ray Tracer

-This is a tiny ray tracer, rendering scene purely using CPU.
+Hello there visitor, welcome to this page!

-It uses the `SDL` to present the image to users.
+Here I am so proudly to introduce my tiny ray tracer based on CPU, which uses the `SDL` to present the image to users.
 (See http://www.libsdl.org)

 # Compiling